rosasalberto/mil/README.md

 - [ ] Implement other algorithms, such as the SVM based ones.
 - [ ] Make C/C++ extension of the APR algorithm to run faster.
 - [ ] Make C/C++ extension of the MILESMapping algorithm to run faster.
-- [ ] MILESMapping generates a simetric matrix of bag instance similarity, optimize it to only calculate half matrix and apply other possible optimizations to reduce time and space complexity.
+- [ ] MILESMapping generates a symmetric matrix of bag instance similarity, optimize it to calculate only half matrix and apply other possible optimizations to reduce time and space complexity.
 - [ ] Implement get_positive_instances for MILES model.
 - [ ] Implement Tuner class for hyperparameter tuning.
 - [ ] Implement Callbacks for using on Trainer.
-- [ ] Add one cycle learning rate to use on optimizers of KerasClassifiers models.
+- [ ] Add one cycle learning rate to use it on optimizers of KerasClassifiers models.
-- [ ] On trainer, implement to get the best validation loss for calculating the metrics, right now when evaluating a KerasClassifier model, the metrics are the ones from the last epoch.
+- [ ] For the Trainer class, implement to get the best validation loss for calculating the metrics, right now when evaluating a KerasClassifier model, the metrics are the ones from the last epoch.

 ### License
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)